RoShioLeo/After-the-Drizzle-Document/blocks-items/filter-screen.md

 ## How to use

-- Right-click the Filter Screen with an empty hand to change direction it faced to.
+- Right-click the Filter Screen with an empty hand to change direction it faces to.

 - Put a container block on the Filter Screen, and put some items into that container block, then the filter will stop any item entities except entities of items in the container.